-Facts-Son asked Lawyer to prepare a will for Mother that would divide her estate equally among her three children.
-Lawyer sent a fee agreement to Son and prepared the requested draft documents for Mother's review.
-Before Mother could review the draft documents, Son informed Lawyer that Mother was ill and in the hospital.
-Lawyer has not heard back from Son or Mother regarding rescheduling the appointment.
-One month after Lawyer's communication with Son, Lawyer was contacted by Daughter A who informed Lawyer that Father had passed away and that she was named executrix of Father's estate.
-During Lawyer's initial consultation with Daughter A, Lawyer learned that Mother and Father divorced several years ago and that Mother and Father had three children, Daughter A, Daughter B, and Son.
-Daughter A produced a copy of Father's will, which provided that the entire estate be distributed between Daughter A and Daughter B. Son was specifically excluded from the will.
+1523 Facts-Son asked Lawyer to prepare a will for Mother that would divide her estate equally 1524 among her three children.
+Lawyer sent a fee agreement to Son and prepared the 1525 requested draft documents for Mother's review.
+Before Mother could review the draft 1526 documents, Son informed Lawyer that Mother was ill and in the hospital.
+Lawyer has not 1527 heard back from Son or Mother regarding rescheduling the appointment.
+One month after 1528 Lawyer's communication with Son, Lawyer was contacted by Daughter A who informed 1529 Lawyer that Father had passed away and that she was named executrix of Father's estate.
+1530 During Lawyer's initial consultation with Daughter A. Lawyer learned that Mother and 1531 Father divorced several years ago and that Mother and Father had three children, 1532 Daughter A, Daughter B, and Son.
+Daughter A produced a copy of Father's will, which 1533 provided that the entire estate be distributed between Daughter A and Daughter B. Son 1534 was specifically excluded from the will.
 Father's original will cannot be located.
-Lawyer advised Daughter A that when admitting a copy of a will for probate a hearing is necessary and any interested party may raise objections.
-Lawyer believes Son will likely file an objection to probating a copy of Father's will.
-Lawyer is unsure whether there is a conflict in representing Daughter A in the administration of Father's will given the contact Lawyer has had with Son in preparing estate planning documents for Mother.
+Lawyer 1535 advised Daughter A that when admitting a copy of a will for probate a hearing is necessary 1536 and any interested party may raise objections.
+Lawyer believes Son will likely file an 1537 objection to probating a copy of Father's will.
+Lawyer is unsure whether there is a conflict 1538 in representing Daughter A in the administration of Father's will given the contact Lawyer 1539 has had with Son in preparing estate planning documents for Mother.

-Analysis and Conclusion-No conflict of interest exists under Rule 1.7, Conflict of Interest: Current Clients, because Lawyer does not have an attorney-client relationship with Son.
-Lawyer has an attorney-client relationship with Mother because Lawyer prepared estate planning documents for Mother.
+1541 Analysis and Conclusion-No conflict of interest exists under Rule 1.7, Conflict of estate planning documents for Mother.
 Lawyer has an attorney-client relationship with Daughter A in her capacity as executrix for Father's estate.
 At this time, the interests between Mother and Daughter A are not directly adverse, and Lawyer's representation of either client does not appear to be materially limited by the responsibilities to the other client.